Dividend Informer User Guide

 Using Dividend Informer in Your Personal Portfolio Management

-We do not provide a model portfolio or make specific buy/sell calls.
+We do not provide a model portfolio.
 Our research is intended for self-directed investors who can utilize our work to assist them in making their own portfolio decisions.

 Publication Schedule

-The Dividend Informer uses some of the methodology of national non-profit investor education organization BetterInvesting/National Association of Investors.
-Each company write-up includes a graph taken from the organizations Stock Selection Guide (SSG), which provides a graphical picture of whether or not a company’s sales, profits, and dividends have been growing over the past ten years.
-(And as you well know from every mutual fund advertisement, past performance is no guarantee of future results.)
+The Dividend Informer uses some of the methodology of national non-profit investor education organization BetterInvesting.
+Each company write-up includes a graph reminiscent of BetterInvesting’s Stock Selection Guide® (SSG®), which provides a graphical picture of whether or not a company’s sales, profits, and dividends have been growing over the past ten years.

 Free cash flow per share is another critical determinant of the company’s ability to return cash to shareholders.
-This is included on the Stock Study form with the label “f.”
 Over time, free cash flow per share should be growing at least as rapidly as sales and EPS.

-The fourth line labeled “d” shows the actual dividends per share paid each year.
-On the graph you can instantly determine if a company has tended increase its dividend regularly or occasionally.
+When actual dividends per share paid each year are graphed, you can instantly determine if a company has tended increase its dividend regularly or occasionally.

 Contact Us